antoinedelia/cloud-optimist/cloud/content/en/posts/2025/why-tagging-your-aws-resources-is-a-must/index.md

 > Hey, wait a minute!
 In the console, you show us three resources, and now there's only one!
 Where's the catch?

 Well spotted!
-You should know that when you make your API call, you are using a default region.
+You should know that when you make your API call, you are using **a default region**.
 However, if you have resources in various regions, you will need to specify it.
 Thus, if we add `--region us-east-1` just before the jq pipe, we indeed get our two missing resources.

 ```json
 [